 Added in 2018 and immediately became a favorite, this is a hands on exploration of the outstanding biodiversity of amphibians and reptiles found in a variety of habitats is staffed with great herpetologists for your discovery and identification experience.
 We carpool to the largest outdoor adventure resort in the county with several great locations with interesting life to discover.
 WVDNR reports there are currently 65 known species of amphibians and reptiles in Fayette County.
 Several amphibian and reptile species are on WV’s rare species list and two species of salamander are endemic to West Virginia.
 Birds we may encounter include Pileated Woodpecker, ducks, wood warblers, and Belted Kingfisher.
 If we’re lucky, we’ll see North American River Otter and North American Beaver.

 *The initial ride is ~20 minutes.
-We’ll drive to several locations on the property with a little hiking at each one along lakes, ponds, creeks, and woodland trails on mostly level ground, and there are a few inclines with varying soft or rocky terrain.
+We’ll ride to a few locations on the property with some hiking at each stop, along lakes, ponds, creeks, and woodland trails on mostly level ground, and there are a few inclines with varying soft or rocky terrain.
 Return ride is ~20 minutes.

 Flowing into the heart of New River, Glade Creek offers true exploration of our major flyway.
 Year after year, point counts conducted along this corridor yield an unmatched diversity of species and it’s among the first places in our area to receive flocks of migrating warblers, vireos, orioles and tanagers.
 A treasure to our local birding community, we look forward to getting you into this birdy and beautiful part of the Gorge - rich in birds, botany and butterflies!